 SHIVAM – “NEUTRAL”

-Hence, He himself is beyond sexes of he, she and it and remains the base from where he, she and it emerges, stays transform and dissolves.
+Hence, He himself is beyond the gender of he, she and it and remains the base from where he, she and it emerges, stay transform and dissolves.

 The Meaning Behind Symbols of Lord Shiva